Noise-robust preparation contextuality shared between any number of observers via unsharp measurements: Sequential scenario

-\textit{Noise-robustness.---} The scenario we have considered so far is an idealisation in which no noise appears.
+The scenario we have considered so far is an idealisation in which no noise appears.
 In addition to this not being realistic in any experiment, it is interesting to consider whether the noiseless scenario is distinctive, or also significantly noisy ensembles \cite{footnote} enable shared preparation contextuality.
 To address this matter, we let Alice's preparations be mixtures of the intended state $\rho_x$ with the maximally mixed state: $\rho_x(q) =q \rho_x+(1-q)\rho_{\text{mix}}$ for some visibility $q\in[0,1]$.
-For a given number of observers, what is the smallest $q$ such that preparation contextuality can be shared between all observers? \begin{result} For any given number of independent observers $m$, there exists an ensemble whose contextuality can be shared between all observers for any $q>0$. \end{result} \begin{proof} We substitute $\rho_x$ for $\rho_x(q)$ in the proof of Result~\ref{res1}.
-This means $v_1=q$, and leads to $v_{k+1}^2\geq q-k/n$.
-Thus, in order to observe $m$ violations, one must choose $n\geq \lceil \frac{m}{q}\rceil$. \end{proof}
+For a given number of observers, what is the smallest $q$ such that preparation contextuality can be shared between all observers? \begin{result} For any given number of independent observers $m$, there exists an ensemble whose contextuality can be shared between all observers for any $q>0$. \end{result} \begin{proof} The proof follows the same steps as that of Result~\ref{res1}.
+We substitute $\rho_x$ for $\rho_x(q)$ in the proof of Result~\ref{res1}, which means that $v_1=q$.
+Following the same procedure, one obtains the following condition for the visibility in the sequence: $v_{k+1}^2\geq q-k/n$.
+This implies that to find a violation for the $m$'th Bob, one must choose a sufficiently large $n$, namely $n\geq \lceil \frac{m}{q}\rceil$. \end{proof}

 Hence, preparation contextuality can be shared between any number of observers using ensembles with an arbitrarily large noise-component by choosing a sufficiently large $n$.
 The price to pay for this property is that when $q\rightarrow 0$, both the Hilbert space dimension of Alice's ensemble and the number of preparations and measurements diverge.